neuro-inc/mlops-demo-oss-dogs/README.md

 Check the results in MLFlow when training in complete.

-(Optional step) Add 10 more images to the dataset, label them and let Pahyderm to re-train the model.
+(Optional step) Add 10 more images to the dataset, label them and let Pahyderm retrain the model.

 ```shell
 neuro-flow run extend_data --param extend_dataset_by 10